Loading…

 For Australian B2B specifically, GEO (generative engine optimisation) is suddenly mainstream — buyers research with Claude and ChatGPT before they ever hit Google.
 The brands showing up in AI answers in 2026 are the ones who built structured, sourced, citation-friendly content all year.

 Content operations is the highest-ROI AI workflow in most SMBs because the output is visible, measurable, and compounds.
 Start with one type of content, prove the model with four pieces, then scale.
+Once it's humming, the same operating pattern extends to handling customer enquiries and other high-volume workflows.
 Don't try to AI-transform the whole content function in one sprint — it breaks brand voice every time.

 FAQ